Green River Trail closed at Fort Dent

 Ped Bridge over I-405 in Kirkland Closed

 The pedestrian bridge at NE 80th St in Kirkland has been closed indefinitely because of recently discovered damage.
 Four permanents are affected.
-Rerouting is fairly easy using NE 85th St or NE 70th Pl/NE68th St.
+Rerouting is fairly easy using NE 85th St or NE 70th Pl–NE 72nd Pl–NE 68th St. NE 85th St is not recommended due to construction.

 Affected permanents: